-Connect your USB devices after initial set-up of your new PC.
+Connect your USB devices after initial set-up of your new All-In-One PC.
 This will prevent unnecessary confusion during installation.
 These devices can generally be connected during operation.
 Read the manual for your peripheral device first.

-• The voltage outputs of your PC for USB are protected by a fuse (limited power source according to EN60950).
-This ensures that a malfunction of the PC will not damage the peripheral devices connected to the respective jacks.
+The voltage outputs of your All-In-One PC for USB are protected by a fuse (which complies to the specifications of a "limited power source" according to the technical standard EN60950).
+This ensures that a malfunction of the All-In-One PC will not damage the peripheral devices connected to the respective jacks.

 You have a choice of several connection sockets.
-It does not matter which you use.
+It does not matter which one you use.